The Importance of Simplicity in Web Design

 White space, also known as negative space, is the background color of a design, so it does not have to be white.
 It just has to be the space between elements.
 In the simplest designs, white space dominates the page.

-Simplicity has three major effects on web design.
+Simplicity has three major effects on web design specially on law firm website design.
 First, it improves the legibility of the design.
 Micro white space, the space between lines and characters, can make text easier to read.
 It can also guide readers to the most important parts of a design: an extra amount of white space around an element can act as a subtle highlight for it.
 It also allows readers to get the information they want quickly by making it easy for them to scan the design easily.

 Take a look at this UI kit which exemplifies the beauty of clean and simple interfaces